gilamran/fullstack-typescript/README.md

 * Client and server can share code (And types).
 For example: Validation.ts, IUserDTO.d.ts

 #### Usage:
-* `npm run dev` - Client and server are in watch mode with source maps
+* `npm run dev` - Client and server are in watch mode with source maps, opens [http://localhost:3000](http://localhost:3000)
 * `npm run build` - `dist` folder will include all the needed files, both client (Bundle) and server.
 * `npm start` - Just runs `node ./dist/server`